JonathanWilbur/mueller-report/volume1.md

 vulnerabilities on websites of more than two dozen states.
 **\[ REDACTED: Investigative Technique \]**

-for vulnerabilities continued through the election.
+For vulnerabilities continued through the election.
 Unit 74455 also sent spearphishing emails to public officials involved in election administration and personnel a~ involved in voting technology.
 In August 2016, GRU officers targeted employees of ....., a voting technology company that developed software used by numerous U.S. counties to manage voter rolls, and installed malware on the company